Patient Questions and Answers

 Will I still be able to make appointments at my usual doctors’ surgery?

 Yes.
-We will continue to provide daily appointments to see doctors, nurses and healthcare professionals.
+We will continue to provide daily telephone, video and face to face appointments with doctors, nurses and healthcare professionals at both sites.

 Will my usual surgery opening times stay the same?